 Getting on Tmall Global is getting access to Tmall’s 700 million monthly active users, as many potential consumers.

 There are multiple steps and ways to get into Tmall Global: the first thing is to request your entry into the platform and then choose the type of store you want to open.
 Being accompanied by Chinese market professionals such as the GMA team will facilitate your entry and will certainly save you from unnecessary problems.

 To know more about it, we invite you to read this article: From home to China: How to sell on Tmall?

 JD.com is the second online distribution leader in China.
-It is also a B2C platform but more specialized in electronic products distribution.
-With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products, or any other types of products.
+It is also a B2C platform but more specialized in electronic product distribution.
+With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products, or any other type of product.

 Chinese people believe that JD.com is more reliable when it comes to buying electronic products since it is the platform’s specialty.